 Internal Control and Risk Management

 The Board is responsible for the Group’s systems of internal controls and for reviewing the effectiveness of the systems.
 The systems can only provide reasonable but not absolute assurance against material misstatements or losses as the systems are put in place to manage and minimise the risks but not to eliminate them.
 With the active involvement of the Executive Directors of the Company in the daily operations and management of the Group and with regular meetings with staff, business risks are identified and appropriate control systems implemented to manage the risks.
 The Group’s internal financial control procedures and monitoring systems are in place which include:

 The Audit Committee, on behalf of the Board, reviews reports from the external auditors together with management’s response regarding proposed actions.
 Through such reviews, it has reviewed the effectiveness of the internal control systems for the period covered by the accounts.
 There is currently no internal audit function as this is not considered necessary at this stage of the Group’s development but this will be reviewed on an annual basis as the Group evolves.
-The Group has a robust information security management system and quality assurance processes in place for the safeguarding of both their client and Company data against potential threats as evidenced by the Group’s certification and registration for ISO 27001:2013 – Information Security Management Systems.
+The Group has a robust information security management system and quality assurance processes in place for the safeguarding of both their client and Company data against potential threats as evidenced by Escher Group (IRL) Limited's certification and registeration for ISO27001:2013 – Information Security Management Systems.